Author Archives

 Art and Cartography

-Representations of informal settlements in the work of visual artists are often of interest to architects designing projects in informal settlements.
-In my last post, I wrote about an artist Continue reading →
+Representations of informal settlements in the work of visual artists are often of interest to architects designing projects in informal Continue reading →

 Post navigation